Dianeod/docs-1/docs/wp/disaster-floods/index.md

 ## The Data

-This project focuses on 6 states within the US, over a period of 10 years.
+This project focused on 6 states within the US, over a period of 10 years.
 Data was taken from ~800 gauge sites, between July 2009 and June 2019.
 Not all gauge sites had continuous historical data over the period, but all the available data for each site was used.

 The six states were: